Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: The Diabatic Dynamical Diquark Model

 although one may modify the short-distance interaction $V_{M_1 \bbar M_2}^{(i)}(\mathbf{r})$ between the two mesons in any of the channels to incorporate a mildly attractive potential~\cite{Lebed:2025xbz}, such as might originate through pion-exchange interactions or the effects of triangle singularities.

 The off-diagonal elements $V^{(i)}_{\rm mix}(\mathbf{r})$ represent the actual mixing potentials between the pure fundamental ($Q\bar Q$ or $\de\bde$) state and the pure di-meson states.
 In the $Q\bar Q$ case, $V^{(i)}_{\rm mix}$ is a color string-breaking potential, which indicates the transition amplitude with which the $Q$ and $\bar Q$ sources with separation $\mathbf{r}$ produce an extra light $q\bar q$ pair from the vacuum, and hence allow a nonzero overlap with the di-meson state.
 In the $\de\bde$ case, $V^{(i)}_{\rm mix}$ indicates the transition amplitude for the $\de$ and $\bde$ sources with separation $\mathbf{r}$ to overlap (effectively, a quark rearrangement) with the di-meson state.
 In principle, either of these mixing potentials can be determined numerically on the lattice.
-However, until such simulations are available, the mixing potentials are modeled using Gaussian forms:
+However, until such simulations are available, the mixing potentials may be modeled using, {\it e.g.}, Gaussian forms~\cite{Bruschini:2020voj}, which fall off quickly away from thresholds to avoid substantial mixing between distant states:

 where $\sigma$ is the string-tension parameter (units of energy squared) that can be extracted from the large-$r$ confining limit of $V_{\de\bde}(r)$ [Eq.~(\ref{eq:Cornell})], $\Delta$ is a parameter (units of energy) indicating the strength of the mixing, and $\rho$ is the (dimensionless) width scale for the level crossing.
+Note that this form is purely phenomenological and does not reflect, for example, studies of $Q\bar Q$/heavy-meson-pair mixing potential analyses of lattice data~\cite{TarrusCastella:2022rxb}.
+It is also essential to note that, despite pieces of the \schro equation being gauge-variant, the final results for observables such as the overall state mass eigenvalue are gauge-invariant, as they must be.